 The State Park system has 17 properties in Mendocino County alone, as well as many other properties owned by the county, the cities, the Mendocino Land Trust, and others.
 In addition, the Mendocino Coast Botanical Gardens offers a beautiful collection of indigenous plants.
 Collectively, the Coast offers an incredible variety of parks and preserves to visit.

-Glass Beach was the city dump for many years, and all that is left is the finely-tumbled bits of glass (don't take it, either!).
+Glass Beach: Originally used as the city dump for many years, all that is left is the finely-tumbled bits of glass (but don't take them!).
 It's colorful on a sunny day, and a beautiful spot regardless of the weather.
 The beach was recently added to MacKerricher State Park, and the recently-restored Pudding Creek Trestle is now open to foot and bike traffic.
 This allows you to walk or bike from Glass Beach for 10 miles north to Ten Mile River without crossing a road.

-For more info on coastal parks, visit our sister site DestinationMendocino.com or the excellent coastal directory MendocinoFun.com.
+For more info on coastal parks, visit our sister site DestinationMendocino.com.

 Activities for Kids